 Internet Safety is taught as a major part of the computing curriculum.
-All children at Lowerplace, from EYFS to Year 6 are taught dedicated computing lessons by Mr Hall, with Mrs Pearson also teaching in Year 6.
+All children at Lowerplace, from EYFS to Year 6 are given dedicated computing lessons.

 Internet safety messages are re-enforced in all computing lessons, children are reminded of their digital rights and responsibilities every time they use any device.
 In addition, there are times when internet safety is the focus of lessons and units.
 Typically this will be before and after the summer holidays to coincide with times when children are most likely to spend more time online, and in the first half of the Spring Term when we take part in Safer Internet Day.